apigee/api-platform-samples/learn-edge/extract-json-payload-2/README.md

 ### Things to try

 * Try invoking the API with different "region" parameters.
+* Configure a Fault Rule to return a custom error message if the query parameter does not match any region in the JSON.
+See the Learn Edge Fault Rule examples to get started.
 * Try parsing the JSON response from an real external service (instead of the "fake" response created by the `AM-SetSampleResponse.xml` policy).
 * Experiment with extracting queried data from an XML payload instead of JSON (to get started, try the `extract-xml-payload` example).